Skip to content

 • Abstract Expressionism (as a reaction against it)

 These movements all valued simplicity in different ways.
-They paved the way for minimalism to emerge in the 1960s.
-Artists like Donald Judd and Frank Stella were key figures.
-They pushed the idea of reducing art to its most basic forms.
+They set the stage for minimalism to emerge in the 1960s.
+Artists like Agnes Martin and Ellsworth Kelly were key figures.
+They pushed the boundaries of how simple art could be.

 The Evolution of Minimalism in Recent Decades